florian-huber/hplc-py/paper.md

 The `.fit_peaks` method returns a Pandas DataFrame [Figure 2(C)] which reports the best-fit values for each parameter for each peak.
-Importantly, it also returns the integral of Equation 1 for each compound over a given time window which is almost always linearly proportional to the concentration of the analyte [@moosavi2018].
+Importantly, it also returns the integral of Equation 1 for each compound over a given time window which is linearly proportional to the concentration of the analyte [@moosavi2018].
 Figure 2(D-E) demonstrates that the peak quantification algorithm of `hplc-py` yields a linear relationship between concentration and integrated area for a standard curve of a lactose sugar solution across a decade of concentrations.